Call Us: 240-452-4602

-Pure rubber pads don’t provide nearly as much cushion as do felt pads, so several manufacturers have begun producing felt/rubber hybrid pads that pair the grip of natural rubber with the density of felt.
+Pure rubber pads don’t provide nearly as much cushion as do felt pads, so several manufacturers have begun producing felt/rubber hybrid pads that pair the grip of natural rubber with the density of feeling.

-While these are likely the most expensive solution, these pads hit all the marks: they’re non-slip, they cushion and protect oriental rugs, and they won’t damage hardwood flooring and stop rug from slipping on hardwood as well—
+While these are likely the most expensive solution, these pads hit all the marks: they’re non-slip, they cushion and protect oriental rugs, and they won’t damage hardwood floors and stop the rug from slipping on the hardwood as well—

 Do you have your own method for securing oriental rugs to hardwood floors?
 We’d love to hear about more innovative solutions or rug pad alternatives.

-You can also checkout some of our Oriental Rugs here
+You can also check out some of our Oriental Rugs here

 The best kind of rug tapes is the ones that will grip both the rug and the floor without leaving a scratch on them.
 Acrylic Foam tape has been becoming increasingly popular nowadays.